nicokaiser/rpi-camera-import/README.md

 sudo ./install-samba.sh
 ```

+(This is currently untested and may collide with the read-only filesystem)

 ### Disable Bluetooth and Audio

 Since no Bluetooth and Audio support is needed, these can be disabled: